omochi-bit/draft-fe/README.md

 # draft-fe
-Frontend of TODO application.
+- Frontend of TODO application
-React project(TypeScript).
+- React project
+- Using TypeScript